-A Cancelled status indicates the payment gateway could not authorize or charge the customer's credit card or you have canceled the order.
+A Cancelled status indicates the payment gateway could not authorise or charge the customer's credit card or you have cancelled the order.

 A Refunded or Partially Refunded status indicates the payment (or a portion of the payment) has been credited (returned) to the buyer.

-Awaiting Processing is the default fulfillment status for all new orders, indicating you have not yet started working with the order.
+Awaiting Processing is the default fulfilment status for all new orders, indicating you have not yet started working with the order.